mihaiwebdev/mihaiwebdev/README.md

 # Hi, I’m Sava Mihai 👋

-- 👀 I’m interested in Website Development.
+- 👀 I’m interested and excited about programming.
-- 🌱 I’m currently learning Clean Code and Best Practicies and diving more deep into JavaScript.
+- 🌱 I’m currently learning Node.js and in-depth JavaScript.
-- 💞️ I’m looking to share and collect new informations.
+- 💞️ I’m looking to share and learn new informations.
-- 🥅 2023 Goals: Networking.
-Making a living from programming.
+- 🥅 2023 Goals Learning MERN / MEAN stack.

 ### Connect with me: